sowrensen/butler/readme.md

 ### Enviroment Variables

-Before you can run the script, you've to declare two environment variables in `.env` file.
+Before you can run the script, you have to declare two environment variables in `.env` file.
 An example file has been added for your consistency.
 Just copy the `.env.example` file as `.env` and define the values for the following two keys.